ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_attributes/retrieve.rst

 Retrieve a Single Victim Attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve a specific Victim Attribute, use a query in the following format:
+Send a request in the following format to retrieve data for a specific Victim Attribute:

 .. code::

     GET /v3/victimAttributes/{victimAttributeId}

-For example, the following query will return information about the Victim Attribute with ID 2:
+For example, the following request will retrieve data for the Victim Attribute whose ID is 2:

 .. code::